 Plant for butterflies

 Rebecca McMackin, the former director of horticulture at Brooklyn Bridge Park says it best, “the best thing to do is to plant butterfly host plants.”
-A host plant is a specific plant that a butterfly lays its eggs on, and its caterpillars eat.
-Some of us were taught as kids that caterpillars eat lots of different leaves—but that’s actually mostly untrue.
-Most caterpillars eat only ONE PLANT—their host plant—including beloved favorites like Monarchs.
+A host plant is a specific plant that a butterfly lays its eggs on and its caterpillars eat.
+Some of us were taught as kids that caterpillars eat lots of different leaves—but that is often untrue.
+Many caterpillars eat only specific PLANTS—their host plants—including beloved favorites like monarchs.

-These singular, special host plants that are the basis of butterfly existence are what you should start planting first.
+These special host plants can be the basis of butterfly existence, and you should start planting them first.
 Explore our butterfly plant guide and find your favorites.
-Once you’ve found a few that you love, bring these to your nursery or plant sale and ask if they have them available.
+Once you’ve found a few you love, bring them to a native nursery or plant sale and see what’s available.

 Step Four